I Nyoman Sukarja

-I Nyoman Sukarja (born 17 August 1989, in Denpasar) is an Indonesian professional footballer who plays as a winger for Liga 2 club PSKC Cimahi.
+I Nyoman Sukarja (born 17 August 1989 in Denpasar) is an Indonesian professional footballer who last played as a right winger for Liga 2 club Persekat Tegal.

 Club career

 Sulut United

 In 2021, Nyoman Sukarja signed a contract with Indonesian Liga 2 club Sulut United.
 He made his league debut on 28 October 2021 in a match against Kalteng Putra at the Tuah Pahoe Stadium, Palangkaraya.